15 U.S. Cities Losing Millions in Tourism Business Under Donald Trump

 Next: This Southern city saw the most immediate drop in foreign arrivals.

 When looking at foreign arrivals, Atlanta saw the biggest drop-off among U.S. ports.
 Compared to 2016, ATL had 32% fewer visitors from abroad enter the U.S. in the opening month of Trump’s presidency.
-That major slump can only put a hurting on another popular destination for foreigners.
-It’s hard to tell what that means for employment, but Global Business Travelers Association estimates the U.S.will lose 24,200 tourism jobs in 2017.
+That major slump can only put a hurting on another popular destination for foreigners, and it’s why so many jobs were lost in the industry.

 Next: International tourists are looking elsewhere for golf and relaxing days at the beach.